romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 $ sudo service rpimonitor restart
 ```

-Now it's avaliable in `192.168.0.222:8888`.
+Now it's available in `192.168.0.222:8888`.

 ## Backup
-This is good time to do backup.
+This is a good time to do the backup.
 What does it mean?
-It mean, that needs to create `.img` file of the microSD card with Base Configuration to be sure that if something will be bad, we can easily set it again, just mount own customised image.
+It means that needs to create `.img` file of the microSD card with Base Configuration to be sure that if something will be bad, we can easily set it again, just mount own customized image.
-//todo add link to the base configuration image.
+//todo adds the link to the base configuration image.

 Should be found the name of the microSD card put it into command below